 - In a bowl, whisk together one egg, one cup of milk, and a cup of flour.
 If you want it sweeter, try adding a dribble of honey, maple syrup, molasses, or any other thing your heart desires.
 A dash of cinnamon and a smaller dash of ginger adds a great rounded flavor, in my opinion.
-If you are feeling a little more savory than sweet, you can add hot pepper, garlic, salt, black pepper, or any other spices to the batter.
+If you are looking for a little more savory flavor, add hot pepper flakes, garlic, salt, black pepper, or any other spices to the batter.

-- Get a plate covered in newspaper or paper towels ready for the hot, greasy, crispy flowers!
+- Get a plate covered in newspaper or paper towels ready to help drain the hot, greasy, crispy flowers!

 - Grab yourself a lovely dandelion flower from the strainer, shake off the excess water, trim the stem off as low as you can without losing a place to hold it, and dip it into the batter!
 Swish the flower around in the batter to make sure it gets completely covered.

 - Drop the dripping flower into the hot oil and repeat.
 Add just a couple at a time until you have an idea of how long it takes for a flower’s batter to brown (Hint: NOT LONG).
 If I have to tell you to use tongs to carefully flip the flowers, you deserve to cook your fingertips.
 Just sayin.

 - Remove the flowers to your draining plate when they are golden brown.
 While they are still hot, you have the option of sprinkling them with powdered sugar (alá Funnel Cakes) or cinnamon-sugar or drizzle with honey or mustard or horseradish sauce or, or, or….*sigh*….so many amazing options.

 Now, just give that a try, and you’ll be like me – wondering where all those pesky dandelions have gone, and wondering what else growing in your yard might taste as good fried golden-brown!
 Eat up!
 Enjoy!